The Osprey or Western Meadowlark for State Bird? You Decide.

 Note, however, that our beloved state animal, the beaver, is also the state animal of New York, and I don’t hear any complaints about that.

-In addition, the osprey is found up and down the coasts of every continent but Antarctica, while the western meadowlark’s range is limited to the western side of North America, so you could argue that it is the better symbol for a western state.
+In addition, Ospreys are found up and down the coasts of every continent but Antarctica, while the Western Meadowlark's range is limited to the western side of North America, so you could argue that meadowlarks are the better symbol for a western state.

-Advantage: The osprey would be a unique state bird.
+Advantage: The Osprey would be the more distinctive choice as state bird.

 This one’s interesting.
-I don’t know how many individuals of each species are in Oregon, but what is clear is that osprey populations are increasing across North America.
-Their populations were once dangerously low due to the same pesticide poisoning that was harming bald eagles, so the effort to restore the eagle also helped the osprey.
+I don’t know how many individuals of each species are in Oregon, but Osprey populations are increasing across North America.
+Their populations were once dangerously low due to the same pesticide poisoning that was harming Bald Eagles, so the effort to restore the eagle also helped the Osprey.

-Sen. Elizabeth Steiner Hayward, D-NW Portland/Beaverton, says of the osprey (apparently joining her own identity with the bird’s), “We are ubiquitous across our state.
+Sen. Elizabeth Steiner Hayward, D-NW Portland/Beaverton, says of Osprey (apparently joining her own identity with the bird’s): “We are ubiquitous across our state.
 You can find an osprey nesting along any body of water in this entire state whether it’s urban or rural.”

-But hang on here: The reason you can’t find many western meadowlarks on the west side of the Cascades is because their populations are in decline.
-In fact, there are now half as many meadowlarks nationwide as in 1966.
-That’s because of pesticide use, invasive plants, fire suppression, and the loss of the open grasslands, prairies, and meadows that meadowlarks depend on.
+But hang on here: The reason you can’t find many Western Meadowlarks on the west side of the Cascades is because their populations are in decline, with half as many meadowlarks found nationwide now compared to 1966 due to pesticide use, invasive plants, fire suppression, and the loss of the open grasslands, prairies, and meadows that meadowlarks depend on.

-Advantage: The osprey is more common, but the western meadowlark is more in need of protection.
+Advantage: Ospreys are more common, but the meadowlark is more in need of protection.

 Which Bird Would Win a Cage Match?

-Get it: a cage match!
-That’s some silly wordplay befitting an absurd comparison.
-Some of our legislators are praising the osprey for being a fierce and aggressive bird of prey—a far tougher hombre, in other words, than the robin-sized meadowlark.
+Get it?
+A cage match!
+That silly wordplay befits the absurd comparison being used by some of our esteemed legislators, who are praising the Osprey for being a fierce and aggressive bird of prey—a far tougher hombre, in other words, than the robin-sized meadowlark.

-Of course, bald eagles often steal fish from osprey, so if you’re really looking for the biggest, baddest kid on the block, you’d have to go with the baldy.
-Or, then again, the golden eagle is even larger and more powerful than the bald eagle, so … yeah, it’s all a bit ridiculous.
+Of course, Bald Eagles often steal fish from Osprey, so if you’re looking for the biggest, baddest kid on the block, you’d have to go with the baldy.
+Or, then again, Golden Eagles are even larger and more powerful than baldies, so … yeah, it’s all a bit ridiculous.

-Advantage: The osprey, if you must compare the strength of a songbird to that of a raptor.
+Advantage: Ospreys are bigger and fiercer, if you must compare the strength of a raptor to that of a songbird.

 Which Bird Is Prettier?